kdehaan/triangulating_polygons/README.md

 Another possible improvement would be to alter the palindrome-finding code such that it is able to short-circuit when a given palindrome has only one value inside; I'm still handling this case, but the speed (_not_ the time complexity) of the program would likely be improved if the final passthrough could be skipped.

-Other things that this solution is missing, which I would add if I were to spend more time on it: - Determining if 'up to' a given amount of triangles is possible is left as an exercise for the reader.
-In most cases this is trivial. - The proof is not rigorous in the general case.
+Other things that this solution is missing, which I would add if I were to spend more time on it:

+- Determining if 'up to' a given amount of triangles is possible is left as an exercise for the reader.
+In most cases this is trivial.
+- The proof is not rigorous in the general case.
 While I am fairly confident in my analysis, it not unlikely that I have overlooked an edge case, simply because I do not have the required background in graph theory.
-(Or because I just missed it :slightly_smiling_face:) - This solution is not guaranteed to work on polygons with holes, or non-planar polygons.
+(Or because I just missed it :slightly_smiling_face:)
+- This solution is not guaranteed to work on polygons with holes, or non-planar polygons.
-(it might work for some of them, though)
+  (It might work for some of them, though.)

 Some examples of unit tests that I would add: